StaceyAlexMiller90/portfolio_client/README.md

 - I plan to separate all genres/styles/artists into their own database tables.
 Currently they are stored in the records table as a string
 - I would like to add a feature for users to follow eachother and view eachothers collections
 - I would like to add some pagination for when the collection gets large
-- I would like to tweak the search results to try to make it more accurate.
+- I would like to tweak the search results from GOOGLE & DISCOGS to try to make it more accurate.
 - I would like to add a details page where you can listen via youtube and view a tracklist - I already pull this information from the discogs database

 ### THE PROBLEM